alex-kj-chin/cayman/index.md

 # Questions (1-4)

-The following subsections are organized so as to match up to Questions 1-4 on the MindSumo website and facillitate ease of checking the requirements ahve been met.
+The following subsections are organized so as to match up to Questions 1-4 on the MindSumo website and facillitate ease of checking the requirements have been met.

 ## Data Visualizations

 Asside from the guidelines of the project, I was interested in investigating how the usage broke down by day of the week.
-The first thing I investigated was simply the number of rides by day of the week
+The first thing I investigated was simply the number of rides by day of the week.

 ![weekday_usage](/assets/weekday_usage.png)